managingwp/cache-purge-helper/readme.txt

 ## Changelog

+### 0.1.2
+* Release to be sent to WordPress Plugin Directory

 ### 0.1.1
-* Added to WordPress Plugin Directory
+* Preparing to be added to the WordPress Plugin Directory